 Use Line In to Play Audio From An External Device

 Earlier this year I transitioned from a work desk with only a single computer connected to 3 monitors to a 3 computers each with their own monitor (one is a laptop).
-It was an interesting transition but it allowed me more computational resources and power and by using a fremium software called Synergy I was able to tie them together behind a single and .
+It was an interesting transition but it allowed me more computational resources and power and by using a fremium software called Synergy I was able to tie them together behind a single keyboard and mouse.
 But I had to make some sacrifices.
 The biggest for me was that the audio played on all of my monitors no longer came through the sound system attached to my primary workstation.
 The sound produced by my laptop and secondary workstation was separated.

 My solution was actually pretty simple and inexpensive: Use line in to play audio from an external device.
 In this case, my secondary workstation would play audio through the Line In port on my primary workstation so I could hear the audio over the speakers that are attached to my primary workstation.
 You can also do this with your cell phone, MP3 player, laptop or any device that has a Line Out or headphone port.
 I also use this method with my Android tablet so I can use it to play music from my MP3 collection or Pandora while I game so I can change songs or control music volume without the need to minimize my game.